-The choices under persecution are ‘turn, run or burn’.
+The popular choices under persecution are ‘turn, run or burn’.

 The first is secular repentance, the second looks like cowardice, and the last is the wicked solution imposed by control freaks.
-In former times in the UK it was literal burning, but nowadays persecution burns a hole in your pocket or your wallet.
+In former times in the UK it was literal burning, but nowadays persecution burns a hole in your pocket, your wallet or your reputation.

 In this context, it means ‘run – for your life’.
 Christ tells us to run, to live to fight another day.
 It looks like cowardice, but rather ‘discretion is the better part of valour’ – and Jesus taught it to His disciples Mat 10:23.